Kotlin/kotlindl-app-sample/README.md

 * MobileNetV1 and EfficientNetV4Lite for image classification
 * SSDMobileNetV1 and EfficientDetLite0 for object detection
 * MoveNet for human pose estimation
+* UltraFace320 for Face detection
-* Face detection and alignment
+* Fan2d106Face for Face alignment

 This application is based on CameraX Android API and uses the latest KotlinDL version.
 The actual model inference is performed by the [Onnx Runtime](https://github.com/microsoft/onnxruntime).